 Fresh Vine Wine, Inc. Announces New Employment Inducement Awards Under NYSE American Listing Rules

-/EIN News/ -- MINNEAPOLIS, April 26, 2023 (GLOBE NEWSWIRE) -- Fresh Vine Wine Inc. (NYSE American: VINE) today reported, as required by Section 711(a) of the NYSE American Company Guide (the “Company Guide”), the grant of equity inducement awards to Roger Cockroft, who was appointed as Chief Executive Officer of the Company effective April 25, 2023.
+MINNEAPOLIS, April 26, 2023 (GLOBE NEWSWIRE) -- Fresh Vine Wine Inc. VINE today reported, as required by Section 711(a) of the NYSE American Company Guide (the "Company Guide"), the grant of equity inducement awards to Roger Cockroft, who was appointed as Chief Executive Officer of the Company effective April 25, 2023.
 The awards were offered as an inducement material to Mr. Cockroft's hiring.
 Mr. Cockroft's hiring was previously announced on April 25, 2023.

 The awards included a 463,917 share restricted stock grant with transfer and forfeiture restrictions that are scheduled to lapse in four installments as nearly equal in amount as possible on the three, six, nine and twelve month anniversaries of the grant date, subject to continued employment, and a stock option to purchase one million shares of the Company's common stock at a per share exercise price of $1.00.
 Subject to continued employment, the stock option will vest with respect to 250,000 shares on the one-year anniversary of the grant date and, thereafter, will vest in 36 monthly installments as nearly equal in amount as possible.